Orders

 • Shopper shipping or billing address corrections

-Use Case: Subscribe to this event when you need to track all order changes, regardless of type.
+Use Case: Subscribe to this event when you need to track all bag changes, regardless of type.
 This is a catchall event for maintaining real-time synchronization of order data across your systems.

 When to use specific events instead: For major order lifecycle changes, use these specific events rather than relying on ORDER_UPDATED: